-We arrived in Athens from Venice at 9:00pm and our flight to Santorini wasn’t until the following night at 11:30pm.
+We arrive in Athens from Venice at 9:00pm and our flight to Santorini isn’t until tomorrow night at 11:30pm.
 Just over 24 hours in Athens and plenty of time to see the city’s best highlights.

-For our lone day in Athens, we had a pretty defined itinerary – the changing of the guard in Syntagma Square, lunch and shopping in the Plaka and a visit to the Acropolis (and the Temple of Zeus if time permitted).
+For our lone day in Athens, we have a pretty defined itinerary.
+First up, the changing of the guard in Syntagma Square, then lunch and shopping in the Plaka, and finally, a visit to the Acropolis (and the Temple of Zeus if time permits).

-It was a leisurely schedule for a full day so we slept in a bit and headed into the city just in time for the 11:00am changing of the guard.
+It’s a leisurely schedule for a full day so we sleep in a bit and head into the city just in time for the 11:00am changing of the guard.

 The Changing of the Guard